thecsw/katya-dev/README.md

 words stand for \"brother\", \"money\", \"God\", and \"to kill\".
 Funnily enough, this list succinctly summarizes the work as well.

+Implemented in `./analysis/word_frequency.go`

+# Word relations

+This feature allows us to analyze how a specific word can relate to its meaning within a given context.
+Given a word, simply find most occuring words that are some interval N words away.
+Implemented in `./analysis/word_relations.go`

 # Further development

 First version of Katya has been released and is available at [katya.sandyuraz.com](https://katya.sandyuraz.com).
 Thanks to the design of Katya, it is easily extensible, such that we can add additional modules at no cost.

 One of big improvements that will follow is advanced text cleanup.
-During scraping, our parsers might extract noisy contents, such as website\'s headers, footers, menus, etc. Advanced algorithms, such as [Longest Common Subsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) can help us to remove duplicated text from scraped texts.
+During scraping, our parsers might extract noisy contents, such as website\'s headers, footers, menus, etc. Advanced algorithms, such as [Longest Common Subsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)

+**NOTE**: This has been implemented in `./analysis/clean_repetetive.go`

+can help us to remove duplicated text from scraped texts.
 One other big feature missing is the ability to create accounts.